 - If you fall within this category, then you should file Form 8938 (Statement of Specified Foreign Financial Assets)as an attachment to your federal tax return.
 You must disclose those assets to enable the IRS to ensure that any taxes on income earned on those foreign assets have been paid.

 You can now file your FBARs electronically, on the BSA E-Filing System via FinCEN Form 114.
 On the other hand, you can file FATCA (Form 8938) along with your US tax returns for the year.>

 The FBAR should be filed by the 30th of June for that particular year.
 The FATCA should be filed by the date your tax returns are due.

-For failing to file FBAR, you will be asked to pay 50% of your account balances if the failure to file is deemed wilful.
-If it is deemed non-wilful, then the penalty is upto US$10,000 per omission.
+For failing to file FBAR, you will be asked to pay 50% of your account balances if the failure to file is deemed willful.
+If it is deemed non-wilful, then the penalty is up to US$10,000 permission.

 Now that you have gone through this article, you should have a clear idea about the difference between FATCA and FBAR filings in the United States of America.
 In addition, you should now be able to successfully compare FATCA and FBAR to ensure that you meet all the FBAR and FATCA requirements.
 This knowledge is the first step in ensuring FBAR and FATCA compliance on your part.
 While we are here to help you with any further queries in the comments section, we also recommend that you get in touch with a trusted, registered attorney in the United States of America.
 Once you show them a copy of all the relevant documents, they will be able to help you meet all your FBAR and FATCA requirements and ensure that you are on the right side of American law.